msinwolc/pawtray/README.md

 ## Acknowledgments

 - Weather data provided by OpenWeatherMap API
-- Icons and animations created by [Artist Name]
+- Icons and animations created by [ToffeeCraft]
 - Special thanks to all contributors and testers

 ---